quicwg/ops-drafts/draft-ietf-quic-manageability.md

 of the QUIC header indicates which type of header is present.

 The long header exposes more information.
-It is used during connection establishment, including version negotiation, server retry, and 0-RTT data.
+It is used during connection establishment, including version negotiation, retry, and 0-RTT data.
 It contains a version number, as well as source and destination connection IDs for grouping packets belonging to the same flow.
 The definition and location of these fields in the QUIC long header are invariant for future versions of QUIC, although future versions of QUIC may provide additional fields in the long header {{QUIC-INVARIANTS}}.

-Short headers are used after connection establishment.
-The only information they contain for inspection on the path is an optional, variable-length destination connection ID.
+Short headers are used after connection establishment, and contain only an optional destination connection ID and the spin bit for RTT measurement.

-As of draft version 13 of the QUIC transport document, the following information may be exposed in QUIC packet headers:
+As of draft version 18 of the QUIC transport document, the following information is exposed in QUIC packet headers:

+- For demultiplexing purposes, the second most significant bit of the first octet every QUIC packet of the current version is set to 1.

-- header type: the long header has a 7-bit packet type field following the Header Form bit.
-Header types correspond to stages of the handshake; see Section 4.1 of {{QUIC-TRANSPORT}}.
+- header type: the long header has a 2 bit packet type field following the Header Form bit.
+Header types correspond to stages of the handshake; see Section 17.2 of {{QUIC-TRANSPORT}}.

 - version number: The version number is present in the long header, and identifies the version used for that packet.
-Note that during Version Negotiation (see {{version}}, and Section 4.3 of {{QUIC-TRANSPORT}}, the version number field has a special value (0x00000000) that identifies the packet as a Version Negotiation packet.
+Note that during Version Negotiation (see {{version}}, and Section 17.2.1 of {{QUIC-TRANSPORT}}, the version number field has a special value (0x00000000) that identifies the packet as a Version Negotiation packet.